- How to Create Human Friendly Content with The WordPress SEO Plugin by Squirrly? - July 27, 2018

 Let’s take one popular product.
 Let’s say Coca-Cola.
 Now think how many times you’ve seen the same content (ad, image, video) reused in their marketing strategy?
 The answer is simple: several times.

-Many of their Christmas campaigns revolves around the same video material.
+Many of their Christmas campaigns revolve around the same video material.

 You can do the exact same thing digitally with Expectation Marketing.
 You will create pieces of content in order to make sure people never forget about your brand.